My mom has been making sure it was on the menu especially for her for as long as I can remember.

 - 1/4 cup unsalted butter, melted

-- Preheat the oven to 350°F and pray a 2-quart baking dish with nonstick cooking spray.
+- Preheat the oven to 350°F and spray a 2-quart baking dish with nonstick cooking spray.
 Drain the pineapple very well and reserve 6 tablespoons of the juice for the recipe.

 - In a large bowl, stir together the sugar, flour and 6 tablespoons of the juice.
 Add the pineapple and mix well.
 Pour it into the prepared dish.
 Sprinkle the cheese over the top.